mesonbuild/meson/docs/markdown/Creating-OSX-packages.md

 If you are not using any external libraries, this is all you need to do.
 You now have a full app bundle in `/tmp/myapp.app` that you can use.

+### External libraries

-Most applications use third party frameworks and libraries, though, so you need to add them to the bundle so it will work on other peoples' machines.
+Most applications use third party frameworks and libraries.
+If it is the case for your project, you need to add them to the bundle so it will work on other peoples' machines.

 As an example we are going to use the [SDL2](https://libsdl.org/) framework.
 In order to bundle it in our app, we first specify an